nixworks/public/news/2007/04/12/README.md

 ##### East Timor
 ### [ Several candidates in the first round of the East Timor presidential elections, including the Prime Minister Jos Ramos-Horta, have called for a recount amid allegations of voting irregularities. ](/news/2007/04/12/several-candidates-in-the-first-round-of-the-east-timor-presidential-elections-including-the-prime-minister-jose-ramos-horta-have-called.md)
-_Context: East Timor, Prime Minister of East Timor, presidential elections, recount, Jos Ramos-Horta_
+_Context: Jos Ramos-Horta, East Timor, presidential elections, recount, Prime Minister of East Timor_

 ##### North Korea
 ### [ North Korean leader Kim Jong-il dismisses Prime Minister Pak Pong-ju and appoints Kim Yong-il in his place. ](/news/2007/04/12/north-korean-leader-kim-jong-il-dismisses-prime-minister-pak-pong-ju-and-appoints-kim-yong-il-in-his-place.md)
-_Context: Pak Pong-ju, Kim Yong-il, leader, Kim Jong-il, North Korea, Prime Minister_
+_Context: Kim Jong-il, Pak Pong-ju, North Korea, leader, Kim Yong-il, Prime Minister_

 ##### Premier of the People's Republic of China
 ### [ Premier of the People's Republic of China Wen Jiabao urges Japan to admit to their actions in World War II during a landmark address to the Diet of Japan. ](/news/2007/04/12/premier-of-the-people-s-republic-of-china-wen-jiabao-urges-japan-to-admit-to-their-actions-in-world-war-ii-during-a-landmark-address-to-the.md)
-_Context: Japan, World War II, Wen Jiabao, Premier of the People's Republic of China, Diet_
+_Context: Diet, World War II, Premier of the People's Republic of China, Japan, Wen Jiabao_

 ##### Kremlin
 ### [ The Kremlin vetoes an investigation into the death of Yuri Gagarin on the 46th anniversary of the first orbit of Earth. ](/news/2007/04/12/the-kremlin-vetoes-an-investigation-into-the-death-of-yuri-gagarin-on-the-46th-anniversary-of-the-first-orbit-of-earth.md)
-_Context: Yuri Gagarin, Kremlin, Earth, veto_
+_Context: Yuri Gagarin, Earth, Kremlin, veto_

 ##### Anchor handling tug supply vessel
 ### [ The anchor handling tug supply vessel "Bourbon Dolphin" capsizes in the North Sea.
 Three people are dead and four are missing. ](/news/2007/04/12/the-anchor-handling-tug-supply-vessel-bourbon-dolphin-capsizes-in-the-north-sea-three-people-are-dead-and-four-are-missing.md)
-_Context: North Sea, Bourbon Dolphin, anchor handling tug supply vessel_
+_Context: Bourbon Dolphin, North Sea, anchor handling tug supply vessel_

 ## [Previous Day...](/news/2007/04/11/index.md)